Lord Howe gerygone: Appearance

 The Lord Howe gerygone was a small brown and grayish perching songbird.
 The small feathers extending from the bird's eye to its ear were pale grey as well as the section of feathers between its eyes leading to its eyebrows.
 The Lord Howe gerygone had a ring of feathers around its eye of lighter grey forming a light perimeter around the orbital, which matched the similarly light feathers of its chin and throat.
 The portion of its body lining the ribcage yet excluding the abdomen had medium brown coloring, with the back of the head leading to the beginning of the tail matching this color scheme.
 The breast was a shade of pale-grey complemented with a touch of yellow that led to the fully yellow abdomen.
 The dorsal portion of its tail was a shade of brown gradually turning to black at the tip of the tail.
 The ventral portion of the tail was all white.
 The Lord Howe gerygone had pink eyes, similar to those of an albino rat, and a thin grey bill.

 Body size

-On average, the Lord Howe gerygone grew to be roughly 12 centimeters and weighed 6 to 7 grams.
+On average, the Lord Howe gerygone grew to be roughly 12 cm and weighed 6 to 7 g.
 The small body type is common with perching songbirds.
 The meaning of gerygone is 'born of sound'.
 It lived in the canopy of Australian forests and its small body coupled with its thin bill was ideal for feeding on small insects.